platformsh/platformsh-docs/src/configuration/app/source-operations.md

 The `update` key is the name of the operation.
 It is arbitrary, and multiple source operations can be defined.

-(You may with to include more robust error handling than this example.)
+(You may wish to include more robust error handling than this example.)

 The environment resource gets a new `source-operation` action which can be triggered by the CLI: